molgenis/molgenis.org/public/documentation/ref-emx.md

   * categorical_mref : many-to-many relation to another entity; requires refEntity to be provided.
 Forms will display a complete list of options.
   * compound : A way to assemble complex entities from building blocks (will be shown as tree in user interface); Don't forget to fill in the partOfAttribute configuration of the attributes that are grouped under this attribute.
 The partOfAttribute must contain the name of this new created compound attribute.
   * file: [create a column of the 'file' data type](https://github.com/molgenis/molgenis/wiki/File-datatype) requires refEntity FileMeta.

+### refEntity
-* refEntity : used in combination with xref, mref or categorical.
+Used in combination with xref, mref or categorical.
 Should refer to an entity.

+### nillable
-* nillable : whether the column may be left empty.
+Whether the column may be left empty.
 Default: false

+### idAttribute
-* idAttribute : whether this field is the unique key for the entity.
+Whether this field is the unique key for the entity.
 Default: false.
 Use 'AUTO' for auto generated (string) identifiers.

+### description
-* description : free text documentation describing the attribute
+Free text documentation describing the attribute

+### description-{languageCode}
-* description-{languageCode} : description for specified language (can be multiple languages, example: description-nl)
+Description for specified language (can be multiple languages, example: description-nl)

+### rangeMin
-* rangeMin : used to set range in case of int attributes
+Used to set range in case of int attributes

+### rangeMax
-* rangeMax : used to set range in case of int attributes
+Used to set range in case of int attributes

+### lookupAttribute
-* lookupAttribute : true/false to indicate that the attribute should appear in the xref/mref search dropdown in the dataexplorer
+true/false to indicate that the attribute should appear in the xref/mref search dropdown in the dataexplorer

+### label
-* label : optional human readable name of the attribute
+optional human readable name of the attribute

+### label-{languageCode}
-* label-{languageCode} : label for specified language (can be multiple languages, example: label-nl)
+label for specified language (can be multiple languages, example: label-nl)

+### aggregateable
-* aggregateable : true/false to indicate if the user can use this atrribute in an aggregate query
+true/false to indicate if the user can use this atrribute in an aggregate query

+### labelAttribute
-* labelAttribute : true/false to indicate that the value of this attribute should be used as label for the entity (in the dataexplorer when used in xref/mref).
+true/false to indicate that the value of this attribute should be used as label for the entity (in the dataexplorer when used in xref/mref).
 Default: false

+### readOnly
-* readOnly true/false to indicate a readOnly attribute
+true/false to indicate a readOnly attribute

+### tags
-* tags : ability to tag the data referring to the tags sections, described below
+ability to tag the data referring to the tags sections, described below

+### validationExpression
-* validationExpression : javascript validation expression that must return a bool.
+javascript validation expression that must return a bool.
 Must return true if valid and false if invalid.
 See for a syntax description the section [[Javascript Expressions]]

+### defaultValue
-* defaultValue: value that will be filled in in the forms when a new entity instance is created.
+value that will be filled in in the forms when a new entity instance is created.
 Not yet supported for mref and xref values.
 For categorical_mref, should be a comma separated list of ids.
 For xref should be the of the refEntity.
 For bool should be true or false.
 For datetime should be a string in the format YYYY-MM-DDTHH:mm:ssZZ.
 For date should be a string in the format YYYY-MM-DD.

+### partOfAttribute
-* partOfAttribute: is used to group attributes into a compound attribute.
+is used to group attributes into a compound attribute.
 Put here the name of the compound attribute.

+### expression
-* expression: is used to create computed attributes.
+is used to create computed attributes.

 **Computed string example: "xref as label attribute" (config attributes table)**
   1. Create a new target attribute into the "myEntity" entity, that will become the new computed attribute (in the example: "myLabel")